Professional Foundation Repair Services

 If you have noticed wall cracks in the foundation in the basement of your home, then you may have an issue that needs to be repaired.
 Wall cracks can form due to excess hydrostatic pressure (pressure exerted on the walls of your basement from the water-saturated soil outside your home).
 This is a sign that your basement walls have succumbed to the forces being exerted on them and is an issue that should be repaired immediately.

 The settlement of the base of your foundation generally causes foundation floor cracks.
 These cracks often allow water to seep into your basement, causing both a foundation issue and a basement waterproofing issue.
 These issues are usually caused by the improper compaction of the soil underneath your home during construction.
 The stress put on the concrete slab in your basement causes it to crack and sink into the depression it has caused.
 It is a problem that can happen at any point and is impossible to predict.

 Bowed or Leaning Basement Walls

-Similar to foundation wall cracks, bowed or leaning basement walls are caused by hydrostatic pressure (pressure exerted on the walls of your basement from the water saturated soil outside of your home).
+Like foundation wall cracks, bowed or leaning basement walls are caused by hydrostatic pressure (pressure exerted on the basement walls from the water-saturated soil outside your home).
 This problem greatly affects the structural integrity of your home and should be repaired immediately.
-Our team uses wall anchors which are specially designed to pull the wall back to its correct position and strengthen the support.
+Our team uses wall anchors specially designed to pull the wall back to its correct position and strengthen the support.